DLTcollab/sse2neon/README.md

 * [libscapi](https://github.com/cryptobiu/libscapi) stands for the "Secure Computation API", providing  reliable, efficient, and highly flexible cryptographic infrastructure.
 * [minimap2](https://github.com/lh3/minimap2) is a versatile sequence alignment program that aligns DNA or mRNA sequences against a large reference database.
 * [MMseqs2](https://github.com/soedinglab/MMseqs2) (Many-against-Many sequence searching) is a software suite to search and cluster huge protein and nucleotide sequence sets.
+* [N2](https://github.com/oddconcepts/n2o) is an approximate nearest neighborhoods algorithm library written in C++, providing a much faster search speed than other implementations when modeling large dataset.
 * [niimath](https://github.com/rordenlab/niimath) is a general image calculator with superior performance.
 * [OBS Studio](https://github.com/obsproject/obs-studio) is software designed for capturing, compositing, encoding, recording, and streaming video content, efficiently.
 * [OpenXRay](https://github.com/OpenXRay/xray-16) is an improved version of the X-Ray engine, used in world famous S.T.A.L.K.E.R. game series by GSC Game World.